WELCOME TO SASSY KOONZ

 There is one particular story that makes the most sense.
 It’s more logical than the other Maine Coon ancestral beliefs.
 It’s believed that the Maine Coon came about when domestic short hair cats and long-haired cats mated.
 Notice that this likelier story includes a little bit of the information from the myths listed previously.
 There may also be links between the Norwegian Forest Cat, which is a breed that once traveled with Norsemen.

 It is thought that the domestic short-haired cats came from New England and the long-haired cats came from Europe.
 This began sometime between the 17th and 18th centuries.
 The first time that Maine Coons were truly recognized as a breed was in 1861.
 This first recognized Maine Coon was a 22-pound male.

 In 1870, Maine Coons found their place as show cats.
 This was because of their unique appearance and the size of the cats.
 The first North American cat show took place in 1895 in New York City.
 This event, which was held at Madison Square Garden, featured Cosey, a Maine Coon brown tabby.
 Cosey took home the silver collar and the title of Best in Show.
 This lasted until the early 1900s.

-Because of the other long-haired cat breeds sych as Persians appearing in shows, the Maine Coons were replaced.
+Because of the other long-haired cat breeds appearing in shows, the Maine Coons were replaced.
 In the late 1950s, Maine Coons were listed as extinct.
-The main reason that people believed that they were extinct was that the other long-haired breeds that took over the cat shows.
+The main reason that people believed that they were extinct was because of the other long-haired breeds that took over the cat shows.
 It turned out that the announcement was quite premature.
 During this time, Maine Coons were still around in Maine, but not anywhere else.

 A group called the Central Maine Cat Club was able to share with the public that Maine Coons still exist.
-The Central Maine Cat Club are the ones responsible for setting the breed standard.
+The Central Maine Cat Club is made up of Ethylin Whittemore, Alta Smith, and Ruby Dyer.

+This group continued to hold cat shows and spoke about the breed throughout this time.
+They also set the breed standards for the Maine Coon.
+The Central Maine Cat Club only lasted until 1963.
 After the Central Maine Cat Club was ended, the Cat Fanciers’ Association refused to recognize the Maine Coon as a breed.
 This meant that Maine Coons could not be a part of championship cat shows.

 The Maine Coon Cat Club, which was started in 1973, had some major contributions to the breed’s acceptance.
 Because of these organizations and their hard work for Maine Coons, the Cat Fanciers’ Association recognized the cats for provisional status.
 This was in 1975.
 In 1976, the cats could be a part of the championships.